A Partially Separable Model for Dynamic Valued Networks: PST ERGM for Dynamic Valued Networks

-Figure \ref{STERGM_Overview} gives an overview of the PST ERGM for dynamic valued networks.
-The white solid circles denote the observed networks $\bm{y}^1, \cdots, \bm{y}^T$ as time passes from left to right.
-The dashed circles on the top denote the sequence of augmentation networks $\bm{y}^{+,t}$ and the dotted circles on the bottom denote the sequence of diminution networks $\bm{y}^{-,t}$ for $t = 2, \cdots, T$.
-The intermediate networks in both sequences are recovered from the observed networks with Equation (\ref{aug_dim}) between consecutive time steps.
-The model with respect to the observed networks is partially separated into the augmentation process and the diminution process.
-Once the parameters in the triangle nodes are learned collectively, we can perform MCMC sampling to generate a future network $\hat{\bm{y}}^{T+1}$ in the forecasting process.
-Though $\bm{y}^t$ can be further conditioned on more previous networks to calculate the network statistics and to construct $\bm{y}^{+,t}$ and $\bm{y}^{-,t}$ in Equation~(\ref{aug_dim}), we only discuss the PST ERGM with first order Markov assumption in this article.
+Figure \ref{fig:STERGM_Overview} gives an overview of the PST ERGM framework.
+The white solid circles denote the sequence of observed networks as time passes from left to right.
+The dashed circles denote the sequence of increment networks, and the dotted circles denote the sequence of decrement networks.
+Note that each observed network is utilized multiple times to extract information that emphasizes the transition between consecutive time steps.
+The model with respect to the observed networks is partially separated into the increment process and the decrement process.
+Once the parameters in the two triangles are learned jointly, we can perform MCMC sampling to generate $\hat{\bm{y}}^{T+1}$ in the forecasting process.
+Though $\bm{y}^t$ can be further conditioned on more previous networks to calculate the network statistics and to construct $\bm{y}^{+,t}$ and $\bm{y}^{-,t}$, we only discuss PST ERGM under first order Markov assumption in this article.